MinhLong2410-02/port-finding-with-bruteforce/README.md

 # port-finding-with-bruteforce
-Simple-ahh script to brute force a port of a website using Socket and Python
+Simple-ahh script to brute force port of a website using Socket and Python